Inés Bergua: 2021

+2022

 The group debuted in 2022 at the World Cup in Sofia, they were 5th in the All-Around and 5 hoops and 6th with 3 ribbons + 2 balls.
 In Baku they were 12th in the All-Around and therefore didn't qualify for event finals.
 A month later in Pamplona they won bronze in the All-Around and silver with 5 hoops.
 In Portimão they won 3 silver medals.
 They won All-Around bronze and 5 hoops and silver with 3 ribbons + 2 balls in Cluj-Napoca.
 Inés took part, with Ana Arnau, Valeria Márquez, Patricia Pérez, Mireia Martínez and Salma Solaun in the 2022 European Championships in Tel Aviv, winning silver in the 3 ribbons + 2 balls final, and the World Championships in Sofia where the Spanish group won three bronze medals: All-Around (earning them a spot for the 2024 Olympics), 5 hoops, and team.

+2023

 In 2023 Inés and the group debuted at the World Cup in Sofia, taking 11th place overall and 8th with 3 ribbons & 2 balls.
 A week later they competed at the Grand Prix in Thiais.
 In April the group took part in the World Cup in Baku, being 10th in the All-Around and 8th with 5 hoops.
 In Portimão they won gold in the All-Around and silver with 5 hoops.
 At the European Championships in Baku the group finished 6th overall, 4th with 5 hoops and won bronze in the mixed event.
 After a training camp in Alicante Salma was selected for the World Championships in Valencia, there along Ana Arnau, Salma Solaun, Mireia Martínez and Patricia Pérez, she took bronze in the All-Around and silver with 5 hoops.

+2024

 The first competition of the group in 2024 was the World Cup in Athens, where they took 4th place in the All-Around, 8th with 5 hoops and 7th with 3 ribbons & 2 balls.
 Weeks later, in Sofia they won silver with 5 balls, in Baku the group won gold in the All-Around and silver with 3 ribbons & 2 balls.
 In May she won gold in the All-Around and with 5 hoops as well as bronze in the mixed event at the stage in Portimão.
 At the European Championships in Budapest the Spanish group won bronze in the All-Around, silver with 5 hoops and gold with 3 ribbons & 2 balls.
 At the last World Cup of the season, in Cluj-Napoca, they won gold in the mixed event final.

-In early August Inéa, Ana Arnau, Salma Solaun, Mireia Martínez and Patricia Pérez competed in the Olympic Games in Paris, where they took 10th place in the qualification event and thus not advancing to the final.
+In early August Inés, Ana Arnau, Salma Solaun, Mireia Martínez and Patricia Pérez competed in the Olympic Games in Paris, where they took 10th place in the qualification event and thus not advancing to the final.